rossrobino/domco/apps/docs/src/server/generated/globals.md

 > **AdapterEntry**: (`AdapterEntryOptions`) => `object`

+A function that returns an additional entry point to include in the SSR build.

 #### Parameters

 • **AdapterEntryOptions**

 • **AdapterEntryOptions.appId**: `string`

-The app entrypoint to import `createApp` from.
+The app entry point to import `handler` from.

 #### Returns